Alfresco/docs-alfresco/content-services/latest/admin/multi-tenancy.md

 * **Modules**

-    Alfresco Content Services supports the ability to pre-package AMPs (Alfresco Module Packages) into the Alfresco Content Services WAR, which are installed into the default domain on start up.
+    Content Services supports the ability to pre-package AMPs (Alfresco Module Packages) into the Content Services WAR, which are installed into the default domain on start up.
 In a multi-tenant environment, the module is also installed into each tenant domain when the tenant is created or imported.

 ## Features not supported in a multi-tenant environment {#nonsupportedfeaturesmultitenant}

 There are some features and components that are not supported in a multi-tenant production environment.

-Using multi-tenancy you can configure multiple, independent tenants on a single Alfresco Content Services instance.
+Using multi-tenancy you can configure multiple, independent tenants on a single Content Services instance.
 However, multi-tenancy is not supported in the following products and features:

 * Alfresco Desktop Sync